RedisGraph/RedisGraph/docs/index.md

 Requirements:

-* The Redis Graph repository: `git clone https://github.com/RedisLabsModules/redis-module-graph.git`
+* The Redis Graph repository: `git clone https://github.com/RedisLabsModules/redis-graph.git`
-* The build-essential package: `apt-get install build-essential`
+* The build-essential and cmake packages: `apt-get install build-essential cmake`

-To build the module, run `make` in the project's directory:
+To build the module, run `make` in the project's directory

 Congratulations!
 You can find the compiled module library at `src/redisgraph.so`.